mxmssh/IDAmetrics/README.md

 IDA plugins for trace complexity assessment.

-This IDA scripts allows to collect complexity only for for trace of executed application.
+This IDA script allows to calculate complexity of executed trace.
+The pincc.cpp described below may be used to extract such trace from an application.

 # pincc.cpp